 - Showing requirement/document inconsistencies

-- Displaying the overall defect/execution status with focus on business requirements.
+- Displaying the overall defect/execution status with a focus on business requirements.

 - If a certain business and/or functional requirement were to change, a TM helps estimate or analyze the impact on the QA team’s work in terms of revisiting/reworking on the test cases.

 - A TM is not a manual testing specific tool, it can be used for automation projects as well.
 For an automation project, the test case ID can indicate the automation test script name.

 - It is also not a tool that can be used just by the QAs.
 The development team can use the same to map BRD/FSD requirements to blocks/units/conditions of code created to make sure all the requirements are developed.

 - Test management tools like HP ALM come with the inbuilt traceability feature.

-An important point to note is that, the way you maintain and update your Traceability Matrix determines the effectiveness of its use.
-If not updated often or updated incorrectly the tool is a burden instead of being a help and creates the impression that the tool by itself it not worthy of using.
+An important point to note is that the way you maintain and update your Traceability Matrix determines the effectiveness of its use.
+If not updated often or updated incorrectly the tool is a burden instead of being a help and creates the impression that the tool by itself is not worthy of using.